plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 The following relate to nonlinear_modeling.py:

 * Performed similar workflow as in linear modeling section bullets 1 and 2.
 * Tuned the hyperparameters  for all of the  Machine Learning models (Random Forests, Gradient Boosting).
-(I provide the optimal hyperparameters so you do not waste time running all iterations, read the code comments for further information!!!)
+(I provide the optimal hyperparameters so you do not waste time running all iterations when doing grid search, read the code comments for further information!!!)
 * Performed Permutation Feature Importances (PIF) to optimize further the models by dropping features that do not contribute to goodness of fit.
+* Re-fitted and re-tuned the models Post-PIF.

 Note that additional comments regarding the code and the analysis can be found in the .py files.